Skip to content

-Let’s start writing, sharing things that we like, and filling up our space.
-We begin here without much history; let’s start writing some for those who come after us.
+- Start writing, sharing things that we like, and take up our space.
+We begin here without much written history; let’s start writing some for those who come after us.